revbayes/revbayes.github.io/tutorials/chromo/index.md

 models of chromosome number evolution introduced by
 @mayrose2010probabilistic.
-The ChromEvol models have permitted phylogenetic studies of ancient whole genome duplication events, rapid “catastrophic” chromosome speciation, major reevaluations of the evolution of angiosperms, and new insights into the fate of polyploid lineages [e.g.
+The ChromEvol models have permitted phylogenetic studies of ancient whole genome duplication events, rapid "catastrophic" chromosome speciation, major reevaluations of the evolution of angiosperms, and new insights into the fate of polyploid lineages [e.g.
-@pires2008renaissance} {% cite mayrose2011recently} {% cite tank2015nested].
+{% cite pires2008renaissance mayrose2011recently tank2015nested %}].
 The basic
-ChromEvol model has been extended to examine the association of phenotype with chromosome evolution [BiChroM} {% cite zenil2017testing], and to incorporate cladogenetic changes and diversification rates [ChromoSSE;
+ChromEvol model has been extended to examine the association of phenotype with chromosome evolution [BiChroM} {% cite zenil2017testing %}, and to incorporate cladogenetic changes and diversification rates [ChromoSSE;
-@freyman2016cladogenetic].
+{% cite freyman2016cladogenetic %}.

-Here we describe the ChromEvol model as implemented in ‘RevBayes‘, which except for one detail noted below is the same mathematical model introduced in @mayrose2010probabilistic.
+Here we describe the ChromEvol model as implemented in RevBayes, which except for one detail noted below is the same mathematical model introduced in {% cite mayrose2010probabilistic %}.
 In further sections, we will show how to set up extensions such as BiChroM and ChromoSSE which build on the useful but basic ChromEvol model of chromosome number evolution.